The French and Indian War

 I doubt not but you have heard the particulars of our shameful defeat, which really was so scandalous that I hate to have it mention'd...

-What today we call the French and Indian War may have been inevitable, once two European powers sought control over the same Ohio River land.
-The war was triggered by the actions of the military force led by Washington in 1754, but had Washington not been in charge of the Virginia response to the French incursion then a war would have been triggered by some other incident in the 1750's.
+The French and Indian War may have been inevitable, since two European powers sought control over the same Ohio River land.
+The war was initiated by the actions of the military force led by Washington in 1754.
+Odds are high that if someone else had been in charge of the Virginia Regiment in 1754, then a war between France and Great Britain would have been triggered by some other incident in the 1750's.

-The war was inevitable... but the role of the Virginians was not.
-Why were the Virginians fighting the French so far from the boundaries of the Virginia colony?
-Jumonville Glen, Fort Necessity, and Pittsburg (Fort Duquesne/Fort Pitt) are all in Pennsylvania - why didn't the Pennsylvanians fight the initial battles?
+Even if war was inevitable, the role of the Virginians was not.
+Why were the Virginians fighting the French so far from Williamsburg?
+Jumonville Glen, Fort Necessity, and Pittsburg (Fort Duquesne/Fort Pitt) are all in Pennsylvania today, so why didn't Pennsylvanians fight the initial battles?

 the contest between France and England for control of lands west of the Allegheny Mountains led to the French and Indian War, triggered by George Washington's assassination of a French official at Jumonville Glen in 1754